chema/sanfranciscan/_posts/2017-01-06-why-riseups-canary-matters.md

 ### Riseup's Canary & Its Death

-The Riseup Collective took [their canary statement](https://riseup.net/about-us/canary/canary-statement-signed.txt) a step further by releasing a verifiable signed statement roughly every three months denying:
+The Riseup Collective took their canary statement a step further by releasing [a verifiable statement](https://riseup.net/about-us/canary/canary-statement-signed.txt) roughly every three months denying:

 * Having received any [National Security Letters](https://en.wikipedia.org/wiki/National_security_letter) or [FISA court](https://en.wikipedia.org/wiki/United_States_Foreign_Intelligence_Surveillance_Court) orders;
 * Being subject to any gag order by a FISA court, or any other similar court of any government;